NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Frost Vial (Major).md

 * * *

-The liquid reagents in this vial rapidly absorb heat when exposed to air.
+The bright blue liquid reagents in this vial rapidly absorb heat when exposed to air.
 A frost vial deals the listed cold damage and cold splash damage.
 On a hit, the target takes a status penalty to its Speeds until the end of its next turn.
-Many types of frost vial also grant an item bonus to attack rolls.

 You gain a +3 item bonus to attack rolls, the bomb deals 4d6 cold damage and 4 cold splash damage, and the target takes a -15-foot penalty.

 [[Equipment Effects/Effect_ Frost Vial (Major)|Effect: Frost Vial (Major)]]

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*